Pelvic Scar Tissue (Adhesions)

-Pelvic Scar Tissue (Adhesions)Adhesions are bands of scar tissue that join two internal surfaces of the body together that are not usually connected.
+Pelvic scar tissue refers to thick bands of tissue within the female reproductive system that result from trauma.Adhesions are bands of scar tissue that join two internal surfaces of the body together that are not usually connected.
 With pelvic scar tissue, the affected surfaces are within the female reproductive organs.
 Pelvic scar tissue can develop as the body is attempting to repair itself, which is why adhesions can form after surgery, a pelvic infection or as a response to another condition like severe endometriosis.

 Causes of Pelvic Scar TissueLike other forms of scar tissue, pelvic scar tissue or adhesions can occur as the body responds to physical trauma to the affected area.
 Previous pelvic surgery is the most common cause of adhesions, though pelvic infections such as pelvic inflammatory disease (PID) and advanced stages of endometriosis may also lead to scar tissue.